 All OII DPhil students are expected to attend the weekly DPhil seminars held during term time until they reach Confirmed status.
 These seminars are an opportunity for students to present and receive feedback on their research, to receive training in various aspects of graduate skills, and to build and maintain a supportive peer-group network.
-Content covered in these seminars will vary each term, but all students should expect to present their research at least twice in preparing for Transfer of Status and Confirmation of Status.
-Students are also encouraged to schedule a mock final viva.
-It is recommended that you contact the DPhil Coordinator the term before you plan to submit to schedule in your mock interview in the DPhil Seminar.
-The mock interview should ideally be held a 2-4 weeks before your real one with the assessors.
+Content covered in these seminars will vary each term, but all students should expect to present their research at least twice over the course of their programme.

+All students are encouraged to present their work as part of their preparation for Transfer, Confirmation, and/or final submission.
+It is recommended that you contact the DPhil Coordinator the term before you wish to schedule in your presentation in the DPhil Seminar.
+If you are presenting as part of your milestone preparation, we recommend that you aim to present 2 weeks before your milestone submission in order to be able to integrate any feedback.

-Students undertaking fieldwork or study outside Oxford will normally be given permission not to attend DPhil Seminar but will still be required to present their research to the DPhil Seminar at the appropriate time.
+Students undertaking fieldwork or study outside Oxford will normally be given permission not to attend DPhil Seminar but will still be expected to present their research to the DPhil Seminar.
 All students may participate remotely.